|

 infrastructure, including modern retail chains, electronics stores, and

-hypermarkets, which cater to the diverse preferences of consumers.
+hypermarkets that cater to diverse consumer preferences.
 These retail

-outlets offer a wide range of television brands, sizes, and features, coupled
+outlets offer a wide range of television brands, sizes, and features, along with competitive pricing and promotional offers, attracting consumers

 seeking value and quality.